-- 1.46 A Sabbatical Officer is employed in a 'student-facing' role and will carry out the majority of work on campus, in the Union's workspaces. - 1.47 Sabbatical officers must seek approval from the President and Chief Executive before working remotely.

-- 1.48 Sabbatical Officers are expected to be available to students and the majority of work will be carried out during typical 'office hours', however, 'out of hours' working will be required from time to time and in these cases TOIL procedures for Union staff will apply. - 1.49 'Out of hours' work will most likely be required to meet the following Sabbatical Officer commitments: - 1.49.1 Welcome, Induction and Freshers for both the September and January intakes and possibly others. - 1.49.2 Attending Trustee Board meetings and subcommittees. - 1.49.3 Attending LSBU Board meeting (principally for the President but this may at times include all Full-Time Officers) - 1.49.4 Attending Union Council meetings and sub-committees - 1.49.5 Union Campaigns and associated events such as Black History Month
+- 1.62 Lead School Representatives and the SU President are employed in a 'studentfacing' role and will carry out the majority of work on campus, in the Union's workspaces. - 1.63 Lead School Representatives and the SU President must seek approval from Chief Executive or their nominee before working remotely. - 1.64 Lead School Representatives and the SU President are expected to be available to students and the majority of work will be carried out during typical 'office hours', however, 'out of hours' working will be required from time to time and in these cases TOIL procedures for Union staff will apply. - 1.65 'Out of hours' work will most likely be required to meet the following commitments: - 1.65.1 Welcome, Induction and Freshers for both the September and January intakes and possibly others. - 1.65.2 Attending Trustee Board meetings and subcommittees.
+(SU President) - 1.65.3 Attending LSBU Board meetings - 1.65.4 Union Campaigns and associated events such as Black History Month